 The distance is not far.
-You can make the journey in three hours or less.
+The estimated driving time is three hours, or slightly less.
 Or you can make a few stops along the way and turn a short drive into an adventure.

 If you have the time, you can get a flavour of southern Portugal.
 Here’s an itinerary for seeing a dazzling range of landscapes – cliffs, dunes, beaches, and unending plains of olive and cork trees, and vineyards.
 It starts and ends in Lisbon.